DanieleTurrini/my_bot/README.md

 ```

 ### Results
-Here there is a link to download a detailed report of the work done:
+Here there is a link to download a report with a qualitative explenation of the work done:
   [Download the report](Deambulator_Control_and_Visualization_with_Ros2_and_Gazebo.pdf)